akoss/Apple-TV-Alarm-Clock/README.md

 ============

 This script is compatible with iTunes 12.2
 To use it you'll first need to allow AppleScript to make keypresses on your behalf.
-Open System Preferences and go to Universal Access - Assistive Devices.
+Open System Preferences and go to Security & Privacy - Privacy - Accessibility.

 If you want to play songs from Apple Music or iTunes Match, make sure to download them first.